dnh33/push-the-button/README.md

 1. Clone the repository to your local machine.
 2. Run `npm install` to install the necessary packages.
+3. Remove the existing game.db, and create a new file with the same name
-3. Start the server with `node server.js`.
+4. Start the server with `node server.js`.

 The Express server will serve the website files from the `/public` directory.